JeanVinge/NewYorkTimes/README.md

-# New york times reader 📱
+# New York Times Reader 📱

 ## Requirements